deanpham98/franka_motion_primitive/doc.md

 - tradeoff: damping increase -> increase unstability, but non-uniform motion

 - kd_rot up to 0.9 still stable and the robot is very light

+- NOTE for improve:
+    - implement service instead of publisher??

+- is the insertino successful because of large insertion force or because the admittance law?

+- is the external force estimation scheme on franka accurate?